TokyoTechX-TAs/web-crawler/README.md

 	-d, --html-dir			Specify directory to store data

-The output contents are accumulated and stored in .json format as the following:
+The output contents are stored in .json format as the following:

 * all text components -> all_textcomp.json
 * all problem components -> all_probcomp.json